A rigorous introduction to linear models: Gaussian Process from Zero-Mean Prior Model

-That is
+That is,

-where $\delta_{ij}$ is a Kronecker delta which is equal to 1 if and only if when $i=j$ and 0 otherwise.
-Thus, we obtain the joint distribution of the training outputs $\by$ and the test outputs $\bgast$
+where $\delta_{ij}$ is a Kronecker delta, which is equal to 1 if and only if $i=j$ and 0 otherwise.
+Therefore, the joint distribution of the training outputs $\by$ and the test outputs $\bgast$ can be expressed as: